MultiBLiMP 1.0: A Massively Multilingual Benchmark of Linguistic Minimal Pairs: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Amir Kargaran for providing the language frequencies in CommonCrawl.
-We further thank Ahmet Üstün, Charlotte Pouw, Jirui Qi, Kanishka Misra and Will Merrill, as well as the GroNLP group for helpful feedback.
+We further thank Ahmet Üstün, Charlotte Pouw, Jirui Qi, Omer Goldman, Kanishka Misra and Will Merrill, as well as the GroNLP and Edinburgh ILCC groups for helpful feedback.
+We thank the TACL reviewers for their valuable feedback.
 Jaap Jumelet and Arianna Bisazza were supported by NWO grant \texttt{VI.Vidi.221C.009}.
-Leonie Weissweiler was supported by a postdoctoral fellowship from the German Research Foundation (DFG).
+Leonie Weissweiler was supported by a postdoctoral fellowship from the German Research Foundation (DFG, \texttt{WE 7627/1-1}).
 This work used the Dutch national e-infrastructure with the support of the SURF Cooperative using grant no. \texttt{EINF-13403}.